Kamva/mgm/UPGRADE.md

     * To Create an entity use the `Create` or `CreateWithCtx` methods.
     * To update an entity use the `Update` or `UpdateWithCtx` methods.

-* method `IsNew` method was removed from model interface, don't use it.
+* method `IsNew` method was removed from the model interface, don't use it.